saisai/golang-book/quickstart.rst

 instructions.
 Go provides `if` conditions for branching logic.

 Consider a simple scenario, based on money available you want to buy vehicles.
-You want to buy a bike, buf if more money is available you also want to buy a car.
+You want to buy a bike, but if more money is available you also want to buy a car.

 .. code-block:: go